arnaucube/protogalaxy-poc/README.md

 # protogalaxy-poc

-Proof of concept implementation of ProtoGalaxy (https://eprint.iacr.org/2023/1106.pdf).
+Proof of concept implementation of ProtoGalaxy (https://eprint.iacr.org/2023/1106.pdf) using [arkworks](https://github.com/arkworks-rs).

 > Do not use in production.